AG-Philipsen/Goethe_University_PhD_thesis_bureaucracy/README.md

 This repository is meant as guide to deal with the bureaucracy needed to hand in the Ph.D. thesis at the Promotionbüro in Frankfurt and later to organise the defense.
-At the moment, it is valid only for the Physics faculty (Fachbereich 13) of J. W. Goethe Universität.
+It is valid only for the Physics faculty (Fachbereich 13) of J. W. Goethe Universität.

 Cloning the repository and reading the Procedure.pdf file (obtained